 Summary: Change is inevitable.
 However, how you address change management is the key to success.
 Not just win, to a positive and creative life.
 Here are some thoughts to consider.

-Change is inevitable however, we’ve been thrown into change, more change than we’ve ever expected to experience in our lifetimes.
+I know that we have all been thrown into change—more change than we’ve ever expected to experience in our lifetimes.
+Usually, when difficulties hit, they are local or regional.
+Not this time, now it is global.
 So how do we figure what really matters as we begin to create the new normal?

-After he stopped his ranting about life not being fair, about all the hard work he had done now seemingly going down the tubes, about the fact that he didn’t create this crazy, confusing, world, he finally took a breath and got quiet.
+Eventually, he stopped his ranting about life not being fair.
+At some point, he calmed down about all his hard work going down the tubes.
+Finally, he took a breath and got quiet.

 He began again.